What is fascia?

 Fascia is a thin layer of connective tissue that surrounds and supports every muscle, bone, nerve, and organ in the body.
 It is composed of collagen fibers and elastin, and it can be found in various shapes and sizes throughout the body.
 Fascia is vital for proper movement and function, and it plays an important role in the body’s ability to heal from injury.

 Another myofascial technique is called trigger point therapy.
 This technique involves applying pressure to specific areas of the body where there is a buildup of tension or pain.
-Trigger points can be found in muscles, ligaments, and other tissues, and they can cause referred pain or discomfort in other parts of the body.
+Trigger points are found in the muscles and they can cause referred pain or discomfort in other parts of the body.
 Trigger point therapy can help release this tension and reduce pain.

-Overall, myofascial techniques are an important tool for orthopedic medicine practitioners in helping patients manage pain and improve their overall function.
+Myofascial techniques (MRT) are an important tool for orthopedic medicine practitioners in helping patients manage pain and improve their overall function.
 By addressing the fascial system, these techniques can help address underlying issues that may be contributing to musculoskeletal pain and dysfunction.

 What can I expect with a Myofascial Release Massage?